wutka/binheap/README.md

 ```

 At this point, the "bar" item is at the root of the tree, with left children "foo" and "baz",
 and then "quux" would be a left child of foo.
-Now, we want to update the name in `quuz` so that
+Now, we want to update the name in `quux` so that
 it would need to become the root, so we set the value, and then tell the heap to update at
 the position given by the `key` value in `quux`:
 ```lisp